BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Although BigCommerce does have a ‘bulk edit’ option to speed up category assignment, it doesn’t yet provide similar ‘smart collection’ functionality, so the winner here is Shopify.

-Assigning product categories in BigCommerce
+Assigning product categories manually in BigCommerce

 In BigCommerce, product categories have to be applied manually.